998 related texts · 2 related myths · Page 2 of 21

 Ever have one of those moments where you hear something so earth-shattering, so potentially disruptive, that your first instinct is... well, to shut it down?
 To make it go away?
 Th...

-We often think of names as just labels, but in Jewish tradition, they're so much more.
+Names is often remembered as just labels, but in Jewish tradition, they're so much more.
 They’re reflections of character, hints of potential, even prayers for the future.
-And someti...
+And some...

 The story goes that, except for Joshua and Caleb, the spies sent to scout out the land of Canaan – the land we now know as Israel – were determined to dissuade the Israelites from ...

 Moses, our great leader, actually got a glimpse of that.
-According to Legends of the Jews, a collection of stories compiled by Rabbi Louis Ginzberg, Moses had a special request of ...
+In Legends of the Jews, a collection of stories compiled by Rabbi Louis Ginzberg, Moses had a special request of God.
+He wa...

-We often think of them as seamless, ordained from above.
+Them is often remembered as seamless, ordained from above.
 But what about the human element?
-The joy of passing the torch, the inevitable comparisons, the quiet transfer of power?
-Le...
+The joy of passing the torch, the inevitable comparisons, the quiet transfer of power? ...

 Even Moses, the great lawgiver, felt that sting.
-We often think of Moses as this towering figure, unflinching in his faith, boldly confronting Pharaoh and leading the Israelites th...
+Moses is often remembered as this towering figure, unflinching in his faith, boldly confronting Pharaoh and leading the Israelites ...

 It’s a moment packed with weight, the transfer of leadership for an entire people. – leading the Israelites after Moses?
-Talk about big shoes to fill!
-The story goes that after Mos...
+The story goes that after Moses publicly named Joshua as hi...

 He led the Israelites for forty long years, through trials and tribulations, bringing them to the very doorstep of the Promised Land.
 But he wasn't allowed to cross over.
 Why?
 The ...